Let Us Help You

-I am available 7 days a week for anger evaluations and provide professional services in an expedited manner.
-If you have waited until the last minute and are in a real bind to get your anger evaluation results, I offer a rushed service.
-I will drop everything and get your anger evaluation done first.
+I am available for anger evaluations 7 days a week in an expedited manner.
+If you find that you have waited until the last minute and are in a real bind, I offer a rushed anger evaluation service.
+Rushed service evaluations take priority and I will drop everything and get your anger evaluation done first.

-The anger evaluation assessment tool I use has been around for years and is trusted and proven in the field of anger management as an accurate guide in determining anger.
-The anger evaluation final report is usually about 10-15 pages in length and the results will be emailed or mailed back directly to you.
+The anger evaluation assessment tool we use has been used for years and is trusted and proven in the field of anger management as an accurate guide in determining anger states and traits.
+The anger evaluation final report is usually about 10-15 pages in length and the results will be emailed or mailed back to you whichever you prefer.

-I am a licensed marriage and family therapist and have worked with the court/legal system providing anger evaluations and a variety of online parenting classes and anger management classes for over 10 years.
+Dr. Kathy Garber is a licensed marriage and family therapist and has worked with the court/legal system providing evaluations and a variety of online parenting classes and anger management classes for over 11 years.
 Most courts and legal systems will require an anger evaluation from a licensed therapist or certified professional.
 I am trusted and valued in the field of anger management and anger evaluations.

 If you are a therapist/counselor and would like to offer your client an anger evaluation in your office, I will send you the evaluation materials and your client can take the evaluation in your office.
-Send me back the completed anger evaluation materials and I will prepare the report to go over in your next therapy session.
+Send me back the completed anger evaluation and I will prepare the report for you to go over with your client in your next therapy session.

-Whether going through the court/legal system or addressing anger concerns on your own, an anger evaluation is a starting point in your treatment plan of recovery.
+Whether going through the court/legal system or just addressing anger concerns of your own, an anger evaluation is a starting point in your treatment plan of recovery.